vvscode/js--interview-questions/topics/diff/paralelJob/comments.md

 If we have more details -- we can create a number of workers and pass functions as strings ( via serializing ), but it makes us avoid usage such features as clojures, referenced calls of functions , etc.

+P.S.
+looks like I was wrong.
+Paralles run can be provided with simultaneous running, we just need to save index of job to store result at the correct place of array (`solution5`) but number of parallel jobs still not covered.